Environment Setup

 The pkg/ directory is also where .wasm binaries will be deposited by kit build.
 The files in the pkg/ directory are injected into the Kinode with kit start-package.

-The metadata.json is a required file that contains app metadata which is used in the Kinode App Store
+The metadata.json is a required file that contains app metadata which is used in the Kinode App Store.

-The api/ directory contains the WIT API for the my_chat_app package, see more discussion below.
+The api/ directory contains the WIT API for the my-chat-app package, see more discussion below.

-Lastly, the test/ directory contains tests for the my_chat_app package.
+Lastly, the test/ directory contains tests for the my-chat-app package.
 The tests.toml file specifies the configuration of the tests.
-The my_chat_app_test/ direcotry is itself a package: the test for my_chat_app.
+The my-chat-app-test/ direcotry is itself a package: the test for my-chat-app.
 For more discussion of tests see kit run-tests, or see usage, below.

 Though not included in this template, packages with a frontend have a ui/ directory as well.
 For an example, look at the result of:

-kit new my_chat_app_with_ui --ui
+kit new my-chat-app-with-ui --ui

-tree my_chat_app_with_ui
+tree my-chat-app-with-ui

 Note that not all templates have a UI-enabled version.
 More details about templates can be found here.